Nature School

 A brown-haired woman in a dark blue shirt smiles while standing in front of a tree trunk.

-Hello friends!
+Hello, friends!
 My name is Megan.
 I have a degree in biology, with a minor in music.
-I began working at Three Rivers Park District in 2008.
-Since then I have specialized in teaching early childhood programming throughout the park system, with topics ranging from environmental education to outdoor recreation and cultural history.
-I also have previous experience working at a nature-based preschool, the U.S. Fish & Wildlife Service, a zoo, and several Minnesota-based nature centers.
-My favorite part of Nature School is witnessing the growth of confidence, curiosity, and creativity in each child throughout the school year.
-Outside of work, I enjoy gardening, paddling, home improvement projects, and spending time with my husband and two young children.
+I began working at Three Rivers Park District in 2008 and have specialized in leading early childhood programming throughout the park system.
+I have previous experience with a nature-based preschool, the U.S. Fish & Wildlife Service, a zoo, and several Minnesota-based nature centers.
+I am a Certified Interpretive Guide through the National Association for Interpretation and certified in teaching The Cedarsong Way Nature Pedagogy.
+My favorite part of Nature School is witnessing the growth of confidence, creativity and empathy in children throughout the school year.
+Outside of work, I enjoy gardening, paddling, home improvement projects and spending time with my family.

 Anders